littlstar/ls-psvr-encoder/README.md

 ls-psvr-encoder has been tested on several flavors of Linux (Ubuntu, Debian, Arch, CentOS) and the latest macOS.
 Windows is not yet supported.

-This is a Node CLI application, so Node.JS is required.
+This is a Node CLI application, so Node.JS and npm are both required.

 Also the following binary applications are required: